m30m/asus/README.md

-How to run the project:
+## Running the project:

-Create a python3 virtual environment
+Create a `python 3` virtual environment.

 Install the requirements by `pip install -r requirements`

-Run the project:
+Run the project by:

 `python app.py`